(Non)-hyperuniformity of perturbed lattices: Introduction

 Heuristically speaking, there is a correspondence between the small wave-number behavior of the structure factor (i.e.\ $S(k)$ for $|k|$ small) and the growth of number variance in large balls (see for instance \cite[Sec.
 2]{torquato2018hyperuniform}), {which can be summarized as follows}: \begin{itemize} \item $S(0) = 0$ $\longleftrightarrow$ $\Var\left[|\bX \cap \BR|\right] = o(r^\d)$ ($\bX$ is hyperuniform).
 This is sometimes phrased as the condition “$\lim_{k \to 0} S(k) = 0$”, or as the \emph{sum rule} $\int_{\Rd} (g_2 - 1) = -1$. \item $S(k) \sim |k|^{\alpha}$ with $\alpha > 1$ $\longleftrightarrow$ $\Var\left[|\bX \cap \BR|\right] = \O(r^{\d-1})$ ($\bX$ is class-I hyperuniform) \item $S(k) \sim |k|^{\alpha}$ with $\alpha \in (0, 1)$ $\longleftrightarrow$ $\Var\left[|\bX \cap \BR|\right] = \O(r^{\d-\alpha})$ ($\bX$ is hyperuniform, but not Class-I) \end{itemize} On a mathematical level, there are several aspects to care about: \begin{enumerate} \item The two-point correlation function is in general not a proper function and has to be defined as a measure (we recall this in Section \ref{sec:pointprocesses} below).
 The measure $g_2 - \dd x$ might have infinite mass, so its Fourier transform (and thus the structure factor itself) has to be defined in a distributional sense. \item The value of $S$ at $0$ might not be well-defined, or $S$ might not be continuous near $0$.
 As a matter of fact, it can happen that the statement $\lim_{|k| \to 0} S(k) = 0$ is \emph{false} (because the limit does not exist) and yet the point process \emph{is hyperuniform}.
-This is not a big issue in itself - in actual computations related to hyperuniformity, the structure factor always gets integrated against some “nice” functions. \item In order to know that only the behavior of $S$ near/at $0$ matters for hyperuniformity, one should place some integrability conditions on the covariance structure of the point process, as discussed in \cite[Sec.
-2.2]{coste2021order}.
-Those conditions are satisfied by many natural processes (e.g. statistical physics systems with fast decay of correlations) but not by lattices. \end{enumerate} Such considerations are apparent in the mathematical literature on the topic, see e.g. \cite[Thm.~1]{adhikari2021fluctuation} where an assumption is placed on the regularity of the structure factor near $0$, and a certain \emph{integral condition} on $S$ is stated, that takes into account the behavior away from $0$.
+This is not a big issue in itself - in actual computations related to hyperuniformity, the structure factor always gets integrated against some “nice” functions. \end{enumerate} The mathematical connection between the \emph{geometric} definition \eqref{def:HU} of hyperuniformity and its \emph{spectral} characterization was first fully established in \cite{bjorklund2024hyperuniformity}.
+In particular, it is proven that: \begin{proposition}[\cite{bjorklund2024hyperuniformity}, Thm.
+3.6 \& 3.7] Let $S$ be the structure factor of stationary point process. \begin{enumerate} \item If $S(\B_{\epsilon}) = o(\epsilon^\d)$ as $\epsilon \to 0$ (“spectral hyperuniformity”), then $\sigma(r) = o(r^\d)$ (“geometric hyperuniformity”). \item If $S(\B_{\epsilon}) = \O\left(\epsilon^{\d+\gamma}\right)$ then $\sigma(r) = \O\left(r^{\d - \gamma}\right)$. \end{enumerate} \end{proposition}